 CDC gives a short description of organisms such as c.diff (Clostridioides difficile), klebsiella, MRSA, norovirus, staphylococcus aureus, VRE (vancomycin-resistant enterococci), TB, and others found in healthcare settings.

-The Association for Professionals in Infection Control and Epidemiology launched a new national recognition program for acute care hospitals who meet standards in preventing infections.
+Learn about the hospital program of distinction to prevent infections.
+This recognition program awards a designation of excellence to acute care facilities for infection prevention and control programs that meet a set of high-level standards, developed by leaders of APIC, the Association for Professionals in Infection Control and Epidemiology.
+This new national recognition program for acute care hospitals who meet standards in preventing infections.
 Vanderbilt was the first to be recognized in 2017.
+MedStar Georgetown University Hospital received the distinction in 2019.
 It’s unclear if there are any other hospitals who have received the Program of Distinction, a three-year recognition award.
-(APIC) is the leading professional association for infection preventionists
+(APIC) is the leading professional association for infection preventionists.

 CDC manages the system that tracks healthcare-associated infections.
 Over 3600 hospitals and others participate in this voluntary reporting system.
 Aggregate reports are available to the public by state.
 Report shows device-related infection rates for central lines (CLABSI), urinary catheter-associated UTI, ventilator-associated pneumonia (VAP), surgical site infections (SSIs); c.difficile events and MRSA bacteremia.
 Counts available on the number of hospitals that have statistically worse infection rates, but no names provided.
 Standardized Infection Ratios (SIR) shown for 2017 data; trends to 2018 also available